mcollina/node-eps/XXX-asyncwrap-api.md

 the same as initially requested, but the user will be able to achieve the same end result.

-Performance impact of `AsyncWrap` should be zero if not being used, and near zero while being used.
+Performance impact of `AsyncHook` should be zero if not being used, and near zero while being used.
 The performance overhead of `AsyncHook` callbacks supplied by the user should account for essentially all the performance overhead.